Resources for Early Childhood Educators

 Book the Stage Community Storytime

-Preschool storytime opens the story seat up to YOU on the last Saturday of the month.
-Bring a favourite preschool-friendly picture book, song, or rhyme and share it with the kids.
+Preschool storytime opens the story seat up to YOU on the last Wednesday of the month.
+Bring a favourite preschool-friendly story, song, or rhyme and share it with the kids.
 Pick up some storytime tips by clicking on the Community Storytime listing on the Events Calendar.

 The library currently has fourteen Story Boxes in its collection – fourteen complete storytimes with plans, rhymes, songs, books and interactive components including puppets, velcro stories, and laminated story elements.
+You’ll also find at least one Indigenous picture book in each box.
 Story Boxes are kept in storage but are viewable in the catalogue so you can see what is in each one.
 The Story Boxes are always ready to be checked out by the ECE Community.
 Ask at the library service desk if you want to look at or borrow a Story Box.

 Big Book Kits

 Similar to Story Boxes, the library’s big book kits are kept out of the public collection in storage but are viewable in the catalogue and are specifically reserved for use by child care workers and early childhood educators.
 These well-loved kits include oversized books and interactive components such as puppets and stuffies.
 Ask at the library service desk if you want to browse or check out the library’s big book kits.

 Extensive children’s collection including:

 Many books, particularly picture books, contain multiple themes that might not all appear in a subject search in our catalogue.
 If you’re planning a themed storytime or activity and want to find more stories on your chosen topic, there’s a good chance our Children’s Services Coordinator can help you with themed book lists and a hands-on knowledge of our children’s collection.
 Don’t hesitate to ask!